-In the event that a full-time employee is elected to a full-time Delaware County elective office he/she shall be compensated for any unused vacation, personal, or compensatory time earned as a regular full-time employee.
-Such employee's paid sick leave will be frozen and available for use in the event the elected official returns to a non-elected full-time position without any interruption in County employment.
-Also, if such Elected

-Official returns to a non-elective full-time position his/her time in elective office shall count as years of service for the purpose of determining the amount of eligible vacation time or other benefits based on years of service with the County.
+In the event that a full-time employee is elected to a full-time Delaware County elective office he/she shall be compensated for any unused paid time off (PTO) or compensatory time earned as a regular full-time employee.
+The employee shall have the option to have their unused PTO or compensatory time earned as a regular full-time employee frozen and available for use in the event the elected official returns to a non-elected fulltime position without any interruption in County employment.
+In the event that the former full time employee leaves elective office and does not return to full time employment with the County then the employee's frozen unused PTO or compensatory time earned as a regular full-time employee shall be paid to the employee upon separation of employment as an elected official position.
+Also, if such Elected Official returns to a non-elective full-time position with the County then his/her time in elective office shall count as years of service for the purpose of determining the amount of eligible PTO time or other benefits based on years of service with the County.